CSUMontpellier/onboard-HAM-messaging/docs/source/ham_msg.rst

 .. figure:: /_static/ham_steps.svg
       :scale: 100 %
       :align: center
       :alt: HAM radio messaging system flow

 In the figure above we can see the steps to flow for communicate with the HAM radio messaging system.

-In order to ensure the security of the communication the packets sent are pseudo-encrypted using a chipher algorithm so when users receive a HAM radio packet as the response of an 'ask message' command they must decrypt the crypted part of this packet with the help of the :ref:`data diffusion platform <DDP>` in order to read the message it contain.
+In order to ensure the security of the communication the packets sent are pseudo-encrypted using a cipher algorithm so when users receive a HAM radio packet as the response of an 'ask message' command they must decrypt the encrypted part of this packet with the help of the :ref:`data diffusion platform <DDP>` in order to read the message it contain.

-More details about the encryption can be found :ref:`HAM radio packet encryption section <ENCR>`.
+More details about the encryption can be found in the :ref:`HAM radio packet encryption <ENCR>` section.

 .. _CSP: